Te Urewera is home to a vast world of stunning lakes, forest and mountains.

 A variety of accommodation can be found in Wairoa, the town closest to Te Urewera.
 Between Wairoa and Lake Waikaremoana there are several B&Bs and homestays.

 The Park has an extensive track system, including the 3-day Lake Waikaremoana Track which leads around the western lake edge, climbing onto the crest of the Panekiri Range before dropping to the shoreline.
-Six shorter walks begin close to the Aniwaniwa visitors' centre - they range from a 20 minute stroll to Aniwaniwa Falls to the challenging six hour Ruapani Circuit.
+Six shorter walks begin close to the Te Kura Whenua visitor centre - they range from a 20-minute stroll to Aniwaniwa Falls to the challenging six hour Ruapani Circuit.
 A choice of other short walks can be found near the motor camp.

 Brown and rainbow trout are found in Lake Waikaremoana, and fishing licenses can be bought from the motor camp store.
 Kayaks and canoes are available for hire.
 At Lake Waikareiti, the Department of Conservation has a number of rowboats for hire.